MatheusChiodi/hydration-reminder/README.md

 ---

-## 🙋‍♂️ Autor
+## 🙋‍♂️ Author

-Desenvolvido com foco em saúde, produtividade e bom humor por
+Developed with focus on health, productivity, and good humor by
 [Matheus Chiodi](https://github.com/matheuschiodi) • [@MChiodiDev](https://www.youtube.com/@MChiodiDev)

 ---

-## ☕ Contribua
+## ☕ Contribute

-Se essa extensão te ajudou, considere deixar uma estrela no GitHub ⭐
+If this extension helped you, consider giving it a GitHub star ⭐
-Sugestões, melhorias ou bugs?
-Fique à vontade para abrir uma issue!
+Suggestions, improvements, or bugs?
+Feel free to open an issue!